Manage Users, Groups, and Roles

 http://10.143.192.101:8091/settings/rbac/groups/roAdminGroup

-Create an External User, Using Direct Role-Assignment, with the REST API
+Create an External User Using the REST API with Direct Role-Assignment

-To create an external user and assign roles to them directly, use the PUT /settings/rbac/users/external/<username> method and URI.
-For example:
+To create an externally authenticated user and directly assign a role to it, use the PUT /settings/rbac/users/external/<username> method and URI.
+See the following example:

 curl -v -X PUT -u Administrator:password \